 As political scientists, we have the opportunity to reveal and communicate the systemic and structural injustices that occur in the United States.
 Black men are 2.5 times more likely to be killed by police officers than White men in the United States.
 Black people face disadvantages in schooling opportunities, in health outcomes, and in employment.
 We urge university administrators, local and state governments, and the federal government to enact evidence-based improvements to policing in America, including measures that would reverse the militarization of police forces and hold police offenders more accountable.

 The following are measures that the department has implemented or is pursuing to combat racism in all its forms.

-- We have formed a Justice, Equity, Diversity, and Inclusion (JEDI) committee, and have given it standing (permanent) committee status within the department.
+- We have formed a Justice, Equity, Diversity, and Inclusion (JEDI) committee, and we have given it standing committee status within the department.

-- We have adopted a commitment by all faculty to include at least one unit/ class on anti-racism in every political science class.
+- We have adopted a commitment by all faculty to include at least one unit per class on anti-racism.

 - We have conducted a survey of graduate students to gain more information about their experiences, so as to foster a more inclusive department climate.